Electric Car Tax Benefits Explained (2025 Guide)

 Capital Allowance

-Businesses using company electric cars are also entitled to 100% first-year capital allowances, meaning you can deduct the entire expenditure for your car from your profits before tax.
+are also entitled to 100% first-year capital allowances, meaning you can deduct the entire expenditure for your car from your profits before tax.
 This could provide huge amounts of tax relief in the first year, making EVs an ideal option as company cars.

-In April 2021, this regulation changed so that only fully electric cars are now eligible for the 100% capital allowance, meaning this is no longer also a tax benefit of hybrid cars .
-This regulation shift demonstrates the increasing recognition of pure EVs as the future of driving.
+In April 2021, this regulation changed so that only fully electric cars are now eligible for the 100% capital allowance, meaning this is no longer a tax benefit of hybrid cars

 EV charging

-When it comes to EV charging , there is a saving to be made for companies using electric cars.
+, there is a saving to be made for companies using electric cars.

 Firstly, company electric car tax does not include fuel duty, as it normally would for petrol or diesel cars, because electricity isn’t classed as fuel.

 For individuals, EVs also bring the benefit of cheaper running costs compared to petrol or diesel models.
-The improved economy of electric cars, along with the various other EV tax benefits, makes electric cars a more economical long-term choice.
+The improved economy of electric cars, along with the various other EV tax benefits, still makes electric cars a more economical long-term choice.

 Benefit In Kind (BIK) Tax on Electric Cars